The Counteroffer: Negotiating a Real Estate Deal

 Comments

-1 thoughts on “The Counteroffer: Negotiating a Real Estate Deal”
+1 thought on “The Counteroffer: Negotiating a Real Estate Deal

 1. When purchasing a home, definitely hire a home inspector (this costs money too!) to ensure the home isn’t going to collapse the next time it rains.
 Inspectors look for bad electrical wiring, weak foundations, wood rot and other hidden problems you may not find on your own.